lcompilers/lpython/doc/src/rebasing.md

-You should clean your branch's commits, and we have two approach for this.
+You should clean your branch's commits, and we have two approaches for this.

 # Rebasing
 ```bash